First things first: how are you doing?

 But… they were selling JEANS.
 JEANS at a time when people are working in their sweatpants, if they were wearing pants at all.

 And then there are brands like Glossier… who have not changed their creative in 10 days.
-Which, during the coronavirus pandemic… is a long ass time.
+Which, during the Covid 19 pandemic… is a long ass time.

 What is particularly annoying about these ads is that they could so easily be so much better.